UN offensive into North Korea: Demining Wonsan Harbour (10-25 October)

 Following the Inchon landing, evidence began to mount that the North Koreans were mining the coastal waters of North Korea.
 Three US Navy ships, the USS Brush, Alansfield and USS Magpie, struck mines and suffered heavy damage.
 Although intelligence sources indicated mines were being laid in coastal waters, little was known about the location and extent of these mine fields.
 North Korean interests certainly dictated, however, that the sea approaches to Wonsan should be mined.
-In a series of conferences from 2 to 4 October, Admiral Struble and his staff decided to form the Advance Force JTF 7, which would proceed to the objective area and begin minesweeping at the earliest possible date.
+In a series of conferences from 2 to 4 October, Struble and his staff decided to form the Advance Force JTF 7, which would proceed to the objective area and begin minesweeping at the earliest possible date.
 All minesweepers available were to be concentrated for the task.
-The group comprised 21 vessels, including 10 American and 8 Japanese minesweepers, and 1 Republic of Korea Navy vessel used as a minesweeper.
+The group comprised 21 vessels, including ten American and eight Japanese minesweepers, and one Republic of Korea Navy vessel used as a minesweeper.
 Minesweeping operations at Wonsan began on 10 October.
 A search by helicopter over the harbor channel showed it to be heavily mined inside the 30-fathom curve.
 The plan to sweep this channel was cancelled and another substituted—to sweep from the 100 fathom curve down the Russian Hydropac Channel passing between Yodo and Hwangt'o-do Islands.
 By 12 October this channel had been swept a distance of 24 mi from the 100 fathom curve.
 10 mi remained to the inner harbor.
 At this point the novel idea was advanced of exploding mines along a narrow passageway by aerial bombing which would permit the lead sweeps to pass.
-On 12 October thirty-nine planes from the carriers USS Philippine Sea and USS Leyte flew down the Russian channel dropping 1000 lb bombs.
+On 12 October 39 planes from the carriers USS Philippine Sea and USS Leyte flew down the Russian channel dropping 1000 lb bombs.
 Three minesweepers, USS Pirate, USS Pledge and USS Incredible, then entered the bombed channel to resume minesweeping.
 Northwest of Yodo Island Pirate struck a mine at 12:09; Pledge hit one six minutes later.
 Both vessels sank.
 As Incredible, third in line, maneuvered into safe water, KPA shore batteries opened fire.
 Twelve men went down with the two ships and one died later from wounds.
 At least 33 others were wounded and injured in varying degrees.